qzLiu0116/qzLiu0116.github.io/content/talk/Aut/index.md

 ---
-title: Autel
+title: Intern in Autel Robotics
 # event: NetSci 2022

 # location: Tianjin (Online)

-summary: A distributed quadrotor-fixed-wing Intelligent Collaborative System for searching and striking in an area.
+summary: The Development of a multi-UAVs inteligent System.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2023-07-15"
+date: "2023-09-15"
-date_end: "2023-08-15"
+date_end: "2024-03-31"
 all_day: true

 draft: false